-GCHS Announces Elks Students of the Month
+GCHS Announces Elks Students Of The Month

-GRANITE CITY - Seniors Dominic Mayhall and Caylie McElroy of Granite City High School were selected as Granite City Elks Lodge #1063 Students of the Month for March.
+GRANITE CITY - Seniors Daniel Wilson and Mara Withers of Granite City High School were selected as Granite City Elks Lodge #1063 Students of the Month for January.

-The Elks Student of the Month Program is designed to recognize outstanding young men and women for achievements in school and community life-fine arts, hobbies, athletics, church, school, club and community service, industry, and farming.

 Get The Latest News!